Shiroro-dev/I-was-bored-and-lazy-grinding-stars-so-I-made-this/README.md

 3. run the .msi file and install the application

   Enjoy pulling Aizen in 1,000,000 pulls :3. **BTW you can just spam click the 10 pull button + pressing enter key(shortcut instead of clickin ok when the pull result displays) for faster pull.**

+      The drop rates are referenced to the actual rates ingame in Anime Adventures